 Day 5 - Today's ride heads back by a different route through the Crete Senese, up and down gentle hills, past wheat fields and a reservoir.
-Carrying on downhill, you pass several abandoned farmhouses and fields to reach the border of Lazio and Tuscany in Cetona, close to the Via Francigena.
-Stop for lunch on the banks of the River Paglia where there may be a chance for a swim!
-Then after lunch, the final part of the route heads uphill again, taking you back to Proceno.
+Carrying on downhill, you pass several abandoned farmhouses and fields to reach the border of Lazio and Tuscany in Cetona, close to the Via Francene.
+Stop for lunch on the banks of the River Paglia where there may be a chance to swim (occasionally if the river is too full to cross, you may ride a different route with more roadwork).
+Then, after lunch, the final part of the route heads uphill again, taking you back to Proceno.
 Dinner is usually in the restaurant below the castle walls, close to the swimming pool and surrounded by lovely gardens.
 Overnight at Castello di Proceno.
 (B,L,D)

 Day 6 - The final days ride takes you back to Sovana, heading first in the direction of San Quirico and passing the tiny farming town of Prato Lungo.
 Lunch is a picnic in Vitozza (the Archaeological park Città del Tufo, an Etruscan necropolis where there are 200 caves to visit, the remains of a Roman church and of an ancient fortress).
-After lunch continue riding alongside the river through ancient forest until you arrive close to Sorano, a magnificent village built on a cliff.
+After lunch continue riding alongside the river through ancient forest until you arrive close to Sorano, a medieval town built in an impressive situation on a cliff.
 Let the horses drink from the Lente River then follow an old Etruscan road through a gorge with views of Sorano.
 Climbing to the plateau there is time for a last canter back to the field where the horses stay.
-After untacking and turning the horses out for a well-deserved rest, a short drive back to the hotel in Sovana.
+After untacking and turning the horses out for a well-deserved rest, a short drive back to the hotel in Sovana (Sovana Resort or Scilla Hotel).
 A farewell dinner in the village and night at Sovana (B,L,D).

-Day 7 - Breakfast and onward travel (transfers can be arranged on request to Orvieto or Rome).
+Day 7 - Breakfast at the Sovana Resort and own arrangements for onward travel.
 (B)